 Service or Subscription Account?

-You need to detail whether you will select a service or subscription account, typically service is best for the majority of businesses.
+You need to detail whether you will select a service or subscription account, typically service is best for most of the businesses.

 - Access advanced WeChat public platform features